Developer-BT/DietXML/Rust/readme.md

 <a name="clear-keys-section"></a>
 ### Clear Keys

 Here we clear keys after setting them.
-This demonstrates how clear keys resets the key grouping to a default.
+This demonstrates how clearing keys resets grouping to the default state.
 When building complicated structures, it can be best to clear keys at the end of iterations, before moving onto the next:

 ```rust
 use diet_xml::XmlBuilder;